ARMmbed/mbed-os-example-pelion/README.md

 -	Test results and other information
      -	Attach test logs for required toolchains as documented [here](https://os.mbed.com/docs/mbed-os/latest/tools/index.html)
-           - Greentea (Mbed OS tests, including integration tests)
+           - Greentea (Mbed OS tests, including integration tests).
-           - Pelion E2E tests based on pytest
+           - Pelion E2E tests based on pytest.
      -	Mbed OS and Mbed-cloud-client version used during the tests.
         Note contributions will be accepted only against versions available in the example at that time.

 -	Pull-requests are raised against the master branch.
 The Arm team makes releases regularly.

 -	Pelion-Ready.
-Indicate if a platform is expected to be marked as Pelion-Ready and therefore be added to the Pelion Quick-start
+Indicate if a board is expected to be marked as Pelion-Ready and therefore be added to the Pelion Quick-start.

 - You agree that the configuration changes contributed are considered open source and Apache 2.0 licensed.